mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How do you spec a CSA?
 - Given a range of input currents, a sense resitor value, and ADC input voltage range, find an apporpriate CSA gain.

-# PCB Design/Layout
+# Printed Circuit Boards (PCBs)
-- What are some general rule of thumbs for board routing?
+- What is a PCB?
+Name some applications.
+- What are the tradeoffs of PCBs vs solderless breadboards vs soldered breadboards vs just soldering everything together with wires?
+- What are the parasitic elements present on a PCB?

 ## Stackup
 - What material would I want for conduction layers?